narengan/cis/cli/cli-dns-record.md

    `DNS_RECORD_ID` is the ID of DNS record.

 ### OPTIONS:
    `-i, --instance`  Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` is used.
+If the name is not set, the context instance specified by `ibmcloud cis instance-set` is used.

 ## List DNS Records